hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 Lab: **Advanced Data Protection with Transform**

 Your instructor will provide the URL for the track.

+???
+* Discuss the web app we will be using in this chapter's lab.
+* Indicate that we will first run without Vault and then with it.

 ---
 # Lab 3 Part 2 (Optional)